apollographql/apollo-server/docs/source/integrations/building-integrations.md

 Your integration should pass along whatever it parses to Apollo Server; Apollo Server will handle validating the parsed request.

-Apollo Server also accepts GraphQL queries [sent using `POST` or `GET` requests](/apollo-server/v3/requests) with query string parameters.
+Apollo Server also accepts GraphQL queries [sent using `GET`](/apollo-server/v3/requests) with query string parameters.
 Apollo Server expects a raw query string for these types of HTTP requests.
+Apollo Server is indifferent to whether or not the `?` is included at the beginning of your query string.
+Fragments (starting with `#`) at the end of a URL should not be included.

-Apollo Ever 4's Express integration computes the query string using the request's full URL, like so:
+Apollo Server 4's Express integration computes the query string using the request's full URL, like so:
 ```ts
 import { parse } from 'url';